ingjuanocampo/CompositeDelegateAdapter/README.md

 ```kotlin
         adapter.appendDelegate(DelegateViewTypes.COLOR_VIEW_TYPE.ordinal) { ColorItemViewHolder(it) }
 ```
-2. RecyclerViewType is a contract interface to bind the items in the adapter to their repective DelegateViewHolder.
+2. RecyclerViewType is a contract interface to bind the items in the adapter to their respective DelegateViewHolder.

 ```kotlin
 interface RecyclerViewType {